L2S-lab/DroPong/README.md

+WIP

-Simu and ROS nodes for Pong with robots
+Simu and ROS nodes for DroPong with two DJI ROBOMASTER S1 and one DJI ROBOMASTER Tello Talent drones